games647/FastLogin/README.md

 ## Issues

 Please use issues for bug reports, suggestions, questions and more.
 Please check for existing issues.
-Existing issues can be upvoted by adding up vote to the original post.
+Existing issues can be voted up by adding up vote to the original post.
+Closing issues means that they are marked as resolved.
+Comments are still allowed and it could be re-opened.

 ## Development builds